seL4/microkit/docs/manual.md

 ## Channels

 A *channel* enables two protection domains to interact using protected procedures or notifications.
-Each connects connects exactly two PDs; there are no multi-party channels.
+Each connects exactly two PDs; there are no multi-party channels.

 When a channel is created between two PDs, a *channel identifier* is configured for each PD.
 The *channel identifier* is used by the PD to reference the channel.